 full control over tables defined in the schema.
 More details on this will be covered in the next section.

-DataJoint.io also offers a general database hosting service to host entire data pipelines for yourself, your lab, or large multi-lab collaborations.
-If you are interested in finding out more, be sure to visit us at https://datajoint.io!
+If you are interested in general database hosting service to host entire data pipelines for yourself, your lab, or large multi-lab collaborations, visit https://datajointneuro.io for more information.

 Setting up a local database server (Intermediate)¶

 Alternatively you can install and set up a database server to run on your local machine.
 This offers a very portable solution, but it requires some additional steps to deploy the server.
 If you decide to go this route, we strongly recommend you use Docker to download and launch a pre-configured database server we have provided as a Docker image.